FAQ

 What is the accessibility of your classes?

 To remain accessible I take many things into consideration, including language, physical location, emotional needs, and economic barriers.
 I am always interested in learning how I can improve my practice to continue fostering an accessible space for all.
+Each class I teach is unique to its participants, because we all have different bodies and different physical, mental, emotional, and spiritual needs.

 Do you have a COVID-19 protocol?